 Bonnie S. Kaplan

-Bonnie S. Kaplan is a native Angeleno and a longtime teacher of adults in reentry.
+Bonnie S. Kaplan is a second-generation Angeleno and a longtime teacher of adults in reentry.
 She holds an MFA with High Distinction from the California College of the Arts in film/video/performance art.

 Her poems are published in Adrienne Rich: A Tribute Anthology (Split Oak Press, 2012), This Assignment is So Gay: LGBTIQ Poets on the Art of Teaching (Sibling Rivalry Press, 2013), *82 Review 2.2 (2014),